antimof/UxPlay/README.md

 First make sure that pkgconfig is installed  (Homebrew: "brew install pkgconfig" ; MacPorts: "sudo port install pkgconfig" ).

 (a) with Homebrew: "brew install gst-plugins-base gst-plugins-good gst-plugins-bad gst-libav".
 This appears to be functionally equivalent to using GStreamer.framework, but causes a large number of extra packages to be installed by Homebrew as dependencies.
-(However, as of November 2021, Homebrew offers a build of GStreamer for Apple Silicon, which then was not yet available on the offical GStreamer site.)

 (b) with MacPorts: "sudo port install gstreamer1-gst-plugins-base gstreamer1-gst-plugins-good gstreamer1-gst-plugins-bad gstreamer1-gst-libav".
 **The MacPorts GStreamer is built to use X11**, so uxplay must be run from an XQuartz terminal, can use ZOOMFIX, and needs